Celebrate the Winter Solstice with Facts, Folklore, and More!

 Winter Weather Forecast

 Brrrr!
 What about that winter weather?
-Colder temperatures are due to arrive soon (if they’re not here already).
+Colder temperatures will arrive soon (if they’re not here already).
 At The Old Farmer’s Almanac, we’ve been forecasting the weather since the days of George Washington—over 225 years ago—so we know a thing or two about making predictions.

-→ Check out our 2022 Winter Weather Forecastto find out what sort of weather is in store for your area this season!
+→ Check out our 2024-2025 Winter Weather Forecast to find out what sort of weather is in store for your area this season!